 <a href="url" rel="nofollow">link text</a>

-If your site contains groups of webpages that are similar in content, webmaster can select the preferred (canonical) URL to appear in Yandex search results.
-For example, the following webpage is located at two URL addresses:
+If a site has groups of pages with similar content, the webmaster can specify the preferred (canonical) address to use in search results for each group.
+For example, a page can be accessed using two addresses:

 If the preferred address is /blog, this should be reflected in the page code /pages?id=2:

 Likewise, if the page has the rel="canonical" attribute specifying the address of this page, the robot regards it as canonical.
 This page will be indexed and will appear in Yandex search results.

 The robot doesn't treat a link with the rel="canonical" attribute as a strict directive, but as an option that is taken into account but may be ignored.